 - a.
-Describe your strategies and experience with engaging businesses and industry leaders in your program. - b.
-Indicate whether your organization has a Workforce Advisory Board who assists the organization with designing and providing guidance to the organization in helping to align career pathways and employment to the programs overall objective.
+Describe your strategies and experience with engaging businesses and industry leaders in your program and how you will use those strategies to create career pathways. - b.
+Indicate whether your organization has a Workforce Advisory Board that assists the organization with designing and provides guidance to the organization to align career pathways and employment to the program's overall objective.
 If so, explain what industry these leaders represent and their involvement with your organization as a whole and specifically with program delivery. - c.
 Describe in detail how your program is incorporating work-based learning programs to provide opportunities for youth to gain work experience.
 Describe the balance between classroom based activities and work-based learning opportunities.
 Identify employers' relations in place for the work-based learning. - d.
 Describe your process for following up with youth participants to retain employment and or/ post-secondary education. - e.
 Describe your case management strategy for providing consistent support; follow through for service plans and referrals, and tracking for individual participants. - f.
-Provide a detailed schedule of participant activities and the anticipated length of time necessary to complete the program. - g.
+Describe in detail the organization's process for establishing career pathways and how a youth is provided services to attain stackable credentials. - g.
 Describe how youth who are basic skills deficient will be assisted in increasing their skills.
 Basic skills deficient youth are those who do not score at least at 9th grade level in numeracy or literacy on the TABE. - h.
 Describe how you will evaluate the effectiveness of the program on an on-going basis throughout the program. - i.
-Describe in detail your youth outreach activities. - j.
-Describe in detail how your program will improve streamlining processes for youth services. - k.
-Describe how your organization will work with the targeted youth populations as indicated in Section III of this RFP, i.e. youth with disabilities, youth transitioning out of the foster youth system, homeless youth population, youth offenders, veterans, youth dropouts, etc. - I. Provide copies of Memoranda's of Understanding (MOU) between your organization and other agencies to detail what each partner is going to do; for example, improving the lives of the youth who you are serving.
+Describe in detail your youth outreach activities and how you will provide youth with access to the individual 14 program elements that are listed on pages 43 and 44. - j.
+Describe in detail your experience in working with a minimum of five (5) community organizations to address the OSY barriers to employment. - k.
+Describe how your organization will work with the targeted youth populations as indicated in Section III of this RFP, i.e. youth with disabilities, youth transitioning out of the foster youth system, homeless youth population, youth offenders, veterans, youth dropouts, etc.

+I. Provide copies of Memoranda's of Understanding (MOU) between your organization and other agencies to detail what each partner is going to do; for example, improving the lives of the youth who you are serving.
 Please use Attachment O, Memorandum Of Understanding (MOU) Cover Sheet, and do not include Respondent's identifying information only that of the partner agency.